-b) Newfoundland Joint Venture Properties - Sokoman Minerals Corp.
+a) Newfoundland Joint Venture Properties - Sokoman Minerals Corp.

 During the year ended June 30, 2021, the Company and Sokoman Minerals Corp. ("Sokoman") formed a formal strategic alliance (together "the Companies") to conduct gold exploration in Newfoundland.
 The acquisition (cash and share payments) and exploration and evaluation expenditures will be shared equally between the Companies and dictated by a Joint Venture Agreement.
 Benton will assume operatorship of the joint venture.
-At June 30, 2021, the Company accrued a receivable from Sokoman in the amount \$115,900 for Sokoman's portion of cash expenditures made by Benton on behalf of the strategic alliance, net of expenditures incurred by Sokoman.
-This amount was recorded as a recovery of exploration and evaluation expenditures.
+At June 30, 2022, the Company accrued a receivable from Sokoman in the amount \$588,589 including HST for Sokoman's portion of cash expenditures made by Benton on behalf of the strategic alliance during the three month period ended June 30, 2022.
+In addition, the Company accrued an accounts payable in the amount of \$76,831 including HST for the Company's share of expenditures incurred by Sokoman during the three month period ended June 30, 2022.
+The pre-tax amounts were reflected exploration and evaluation expenditures at June 30, 2022 and both were settled in the subsequent period.
 To date, the strategic alliance has acquired four distinct land packages (Kepenkeck, Golden Hope, Grey River and Larry's Pond) more fully described below.